EmmettMyers/Sure/README.md

  - Customizable redirect URL when webpage is double-clicked
  - Edit/Delete options for any text you send
  - Synchronous messaging with multiple users in different chats
+ - Resizable and draggable chatboxes to allow maximum chat use
  - Add/Request/Remove friends features
  - Customizable profile pictures
  - Secure login system